 The membership of the Council is comprised of children and young people who have volunteered and want to help all others to air their views, including those who cannot readily be members of the Council themselves.
-So the views of very young children, and those living out of authority, are considered, as are the views of the disabled and those from black and minority ethnic communities.
+So the views of very young children, and those living out of authority, are considered, as are the views of the disabled and those from black and minority ethnic communities, and those of Children in Care from other authorities who live in Derby.
+This group will also consider how well individual needs such as sexuality, and gender and age-related needs, are being met.